RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD957XMUF/README.md

 The community reviewing process is still ongoing for MFD and Watchdog portions.

 Intermediate driver release can be found from [this branch](https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/commits/bd9576-rohm)
-Please see the latest commits.
+Please see the commits on top of tag Linux 5.9-rc4.

 This page will be updated when drivers are included in the community Linux kernel.